We recommend the Purdue Online Writing Lab (OWL) website for its excellent presentation of many helpful writing tips and guidelines.

 Need help?
 The RIC Writing Center is here for you.

 "The codes and guidelines which govern the conduct of professions.
 Such codes can be seen as the application of general morality to the specific contexts of professional relationships.
-The oldest and most familiar of these is the Hippocratic oath, which in a modified form still applies to the doctor–patient relationship.
-In the contemporary world many occupations consider themselves professions, and the governing bodies of these occupations issue codes of professional ethics.
-They have a status in between that of morality and that of law, in the sense that while their content is like that of morality, any breach of their prohibitions can result in serious disciplinary sanctions by the relevant governing body.
+The oldest and most familiar of these is the Hippocratic oath, which is a modified form that still applies to the doctor–patient relationship.
+In the contemporary world, many occupations consider themselves professions, and the governing bodies of these occupations issue codes of professional ethics.
+They have a status between that of morality and that of law, in the sense that while their content is like that of morality, any breach of their prohibitions can result in serious disciplinary sanctions by the relevant governing body.
 The content of professional codes always contains provisions that the professional will work for the best interests of the patient/client.
-For this reason professional ethics can be in conflict with consumerist ethics, which approaches the professional relationship from the point of view of client demand and rights rather than professional perceptions of need and duty."

 -- Prof. R. S. Downie

 Downie, R.(2005).
 "Professional ethics."
 In The Oxford Companion to Philosophy. : Oxford University Press.
 Retrieved 19 May.
 2013, from http://www.oxfordreference.com.helin.uri.edu/view/10.1093/acref/9780199264797.001.0001/acref-9780199264797-e-2054.